yqi2013/class-activity-2/README.md

-# intro-to-viz
+# Class Activity 2 - Intro-to-Viz

-Introduction to Visualization
+Introduction to Visualization.
+Please fork and clone this repo and open the .Rmd file for further instructions.